 - 30 min after glucose uptake: 30-230 mIU/L < 208-1597 pmol/L.

 If we reduce the intake of carbs from 25-50 grams per day, we can reduce insulin levels.
 Vegetables that are leafy and contain no or low calories are a great source of carbohydrates.

 This safe and efficient diet can be ideal for lowering cholesterol levels and avoiding heart and sugar diseases.
 Moreover, it can help stabilize blood sugar and benefit overall health.
 In one research 13 overweight women participated.

 They followed the ketogenic diet for four weeks, and after that, they ate a low-fat diet.
 As a result, the ketogenic diet didn’t reduce the LDL-C, but it didn’t allow the HDL-C to decline either.

 Therefore, this diet improved the insulin resistance of overweight women.
 Moreover, this diet also helped raise good HDL cholesterol levels in men.

 When it comes to children, this diet also seems beneficial.
 In a research 10 boys that were 8 years old followed the same diet.
 Their insulin levels decreased with no drugs or medication and got rid of their inflammation and abdominal fat.

 This research seems to claim that ketogenic meals are great for the entire family.
-They are delicious and healthy, but most importantly they can help the treatment of diabetes.
+They are delicious and healthy, but most importantly they can help in the treatment of diabetes.
 Besides, these studies confirm these statements and promote a healthy way of life.